-The soils encountered at the planned substructure element locations within the Drowning creek flood plain consist of brown to gray clayey gravel with sand and sandy silt with gravel.
+The soils encountered at the planned substructure element locations within the Little Fork of Little Sandy River flood plain consist of brown clay and sand.
 A soil's susceptibility to scour is commonly determined by analyzing its particles size distribution.
-A soil's " D{50} " and " D{95} " values, defined as the grain diameter (in millimeters) below which 50 percent and 95 percent of the sample is smaller, are used in analyses to predict the amount of scour that could occur in that soil for a given flow condition.
+A soil's " $D{50}$ " and " $D{95}$ " values, defined as the grain diameter (in millimeters) below which 50 percent and 95 percent of the sample is smaller, are used in analyses to predict the amount of scour that could occur in that soil for a given flow condition.
 Once the scour results have been completed, the pile cap, if applicable should be placed below the scour depth or the foundations should be designed to accommodate an unsupported length to the base of the scour zone.
-Values of D{50} and D{95} are presented adjacent to the boring logs on the Subsurface Data Sheets in Appendix B and may be used for applicable scour analyses to be performed by others.
+Based on design information to date, the pile cap at End Bent 2 could be bearing in bedrock.
+Values of $D{50}$ and $D{95}$ are presented adjacent to the boring logs on the Subsurface Data Sheets in Appendix B and may be used for applicable scour analyses to be performed by others.